Local Expansion Mechanisms for Quantum-Scale Wormholes

-Under these numerical assumptions, the parameter $C$ introduced earlier becomes effectively zero, i.e. $C \approx 0$.
+Under these numerical assumptions, the parameter $C$ defined underneath Figure \ref{INEQPlot} becomes effectively zero, i.e. $C \approx 0$.
 As a result, local violations of inequality \eqref{StationaryEnergyDensityINEQ} arise in the form of nonnegligible negative energy densities, which remain bounded from below.
-Most importantly, however, the total energy observed along a stationary worldline remains manifestly positive, as shown in equation \eqref{PositiveEnergy}.
+Most importantly, however, the total energy per constant-time slice along a static worldline remains positive at all times, as shown in equation \eqref{PositiveEnergy}.
 Therefore, let us estimate the maximal amount of energy contained in the spacetime configuration \eqref{BubbleMetric} for the specific model \eqref{DoubleBump}, under the assumed parameter values.
 Expressing \eqref{PositiveEnergy} in Planck units, we note that the terms in the integrand scale as